pwnjack/sys-tools/remote-backup/README.md

     -t <temp_dir>: Path to the directory for storing temporary incremental backup data.
     -l <log_file>: Path to the file where logs should be written.
     -s: Silent mode.
 Suppresses all output to stdout.
+    -v: Verbose mode.
+Outputs detailed information about the backup process.

 ## Example files